Understanding Islam in the Human Rights Discourse: The Role of “Fundamental Responsibilities” at Islam’s Core

 This list can continue, but the point is that Islamic teachings sees this whole issue of human rights from a different construct.
 Actually, this construct is not necessarily foreign.
 Studying and teaching in law school, I always speak of the need for a balance of rights and responsibilities.
 This starts from the earliest subjects like Introduction to Jurisprudence, then contract law, criminal law, employment law, and so much more.
 The MUI’s critic is not without merit.
 International human rights law does indeed only recognize fundamental rights.
 There is no fundamental obligation except a general rule to respect the fundamental rights of others: which brings us back once again to fundamental rights as the highest rule.
 Or, does international law really believe that there is nothing fundamental to humankind other than rights?
 No responsibilities?

-I am very confident that the international human rights could learn from Islam in this respect.
-A reconstruction of human rights regime to include a ‘fundamental responsibilities’ in tandem with those fundamental rights may provide a better balance in the society.
+It would require more comprehensive research to characterize the concept of Islamic rights and responsibilities systematically in a structure which is holistic and easy to comprehend by the modern mind and in the modern context.
+However, on the whole, I am very confident that the international human rights could (and should!) learn from Islam in a lot of ways.
+A reconstruction of human rights regime to include a ‘fundamental responsibilities’ in tandem with those fundamental rights (together with ‘collective rights’ inclusion) may provide a better balance in the society.
 This will affect all derivative issues as previously mentioned.

-Or, if the international world cannot accept this, at least a better understanding on the issue may serve as a better foundation from which to initiate more mutual efforts.
+Or, if the international world cannot accept this, at least a better understanding on the issue may serve as a better foundation from which to initiate more mutual efforts and dialogues.